ap2322/rales_engine/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.1

+* Rails version 5.2.3

 * System dependencies

-* Configuration

-* Database creation
+* Configuration: After cloning the repo, run `bundle install` in the terminal to install gems.

+* Database creation: Run `bundle exec rake db:{create, migrate}` to set up the database.
 To import the csv data into the application, run `rake import:all` in the terminal.

 * Database initialization